arbrandes/node-slideshow/README.md

 Changing the slide viewed in the admin instance will cause the non-admin instance to also change.

+Internet Explorer 8 is supported via [html5shim](http://code.google.com/p/html5shim/).
 This version of Socket.IO + Node Slideshow also integrates the alpha version of jQuery Mobile and has limited support of iOS swipe left and swipe right gestures.

 Credits